Code example guidelines

 - The sample should be short and ideally only show the feature you are immediately interested in.

 - Only include code that is essential for the example.
-A large amount of non-relevant code can easily distract or confuse the audience.
-If you want to provide a full, more lengthy, example put it in one of our Github repos (or a JSBin, Codepen, or similar) and then provide the link to the full version above or below the sample.
+A large amount of non-relevant code can easily distract or confuse the reader.
+If you want to provide a full, more lengthy, example put it in one of our GitHub repos (or a JSBin, Codepen, or similar) and then provide the link to the full version above or below the sample.

 - Don't include unnecessary server-side code, libraries, frameworks, preprocessors, and other such dependencies — they make the code less portable, and harder to run and understand.
 Use vanilla code where possible.

-- Write your code as cleanly and understandably as possible, even if it is not the most efficient way to do it.
+- Write your code to be as clean and understandable as possible, even if it is not the most efficient way to write it.

-- Don't use bad practices for brevity (such as presentational elements like
+- Don't use bad practices for brevity (such as presentation elements like

 document.write()); do it correctly.

-- In the case of API demos, if you are using multiple APIs together point out what APIs are included, and what features come from where.
+- In the case of API demos, if you are using multiple APIs together, point out which APIs are included, and which features come from where.